CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Methods

-\paragraph{Inductive Bias: Group Elements of the Different Section Impacts on the Different Factor Changes} Similarly to the parallel loss, we inject another bias that changes by two symmetries for different factors should satisfy the orthogonality ( $\displaystyle \vz - g_j^i \displaystyle \vz \perp \displaystyle \vz - g_l^k \displaystyle \vz$ for different $i$th and $k$th sections) as shown in Fig.~\ref{sub figure: perpendicular loss}.
+As shown in Fig.~\ref{fig: overview} example of perpendicular loss to enforce each section affects different factor, we inject another bias that changes the latent vector through symmetries of the each sections to be orthogonal for different factors change impacts ( $\displaystyle \vz - g_j^i \displaystyle \vz \perp \displaystyle \vz - g_l^k \displaystyle \vz$ for different $i$th and $k$th sections) as shown in Fig.~\ref{sub figure: perpendicular loss}.
 The loss for inducing the orthogonality is